MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 **Management cluster**

 Management cluster in a cluster set is a Failover Cluster that hosts the highly-available management plane of the entire cluster set and the unified storage namespace (Cluster Set Namespace) referral Scale-Out File Server (SOFS).
 A management cluster is logically decoupled from member clusters that run the virtual machine workloads.
-This makes the cluster set management plane resilient to any localized cluster-wide failures, e.g. loss of power of a member cluster.
+This makes the cluster set management plane resilient to any localized cluster-wide failures, for example loss of power of a member cluster.

 **Member cluster**